gotchacode/teamer/README.md

 This project is built using following:

-- Create React App for scafolding.
+- Create React App for scaffolding.
 - React
 - React Router
 - GraphQL